 The following is an excerpt from the book

 by Jordan E. Goodman

 Copyright © 2008 Jordan E. Goodman

-Fast Profits in Hard Times will teach you everything you need to know and give you specific resources (websites, toll-free numbers, etc) to implement the following 10 strategies:
+Fast Profits in Hard Times will give you specific resources (websites, toll-free numbers, etc.) to implement the following 10 strategies:

 Earn high yields of 8% to 13% by investing in trusts that extract or transport natural resources such as oil, gas, coal, or timber.
 Such trusts pass a large amount of their earnings directly to investors through monthly dividends.
-Depending on the trust or MLP, some of the distributions may be considered a tax-free return of capital, boosting your after-tax return even more.
+Depending on the trust or master limited partnership (MLP), some of the distributions may be considered a tax-free return of capital, boosting your after-tax return even more.

 Invest in stocks with stable businesses that pay dividend yields of 5% to 15% or more.
 Some industries offering such high yields include electric utilities, oil tankers, and real estate investment trusts, and several broad-based closed-end mutual funds.
 This is a way to make your capital compound with very little risk when you reinvest the dividends or to boost the income you live on if you take the dividends in cash.